Priesemann-Group/covid19_inference_forecast/README.md

 <img src="figures/Fig_summary_forecast_orig.png" height="500" />

 Original figure from the paper (with forecasts as of April 9), when three change points well described the data.
-Current data points were added for comparison with real-world outcome but they were not considered by the model.
+Current data points were added for a comparison with the real-world outcome, but they were not considered by the model.

 * Note that, at the time of the forecasts (April 9), the third change point was still very recent (March 23).
 Clearly, the time difference exceeds the estimated reporting delay (~10 days) and enough data to determine the change point _should_ have been available.
 However, the model understimated the positive effect the last change point, which resulted in an overestimation of new cases.